-As of September 30, 2023, we had cash and cash equivalents of \$3.2 million.
+As of June 30, 2023, we had cash and cash equivalents of \$6.0 million.
 Due to our recurring operating losses and the expectation that we will continue to incur net losses in the future, we will be required to raise additional capital to complete the development and commercialization of our product candidates.
 We have historically financed our operations primarily through private sales of our equity, debt financing and the sale of common stock and warrants in our initial public offering, or IPO.
 To raise additional capital, we may seek to sell additional equity and/or debt securities, obtain a credit facility or other loan or enter into collaborations, licenses or other similar arrangements, which we may not be able to do on favorable terms, or at all.
-For example, we have filed an omnibus shelf registration statement on Form S-3 that provides for aggregate offerings of up to \$50 million of the Company's securities subject to various limitations, including limited sales in any twelve-month period while we are subject to the "babyshelf' rules.
-On April 3, 2023, we completed the Registered Direct Offering under our shelf registration statement on Form S-3 for the purchase and sale of 1,557,632 shares of the Company's common stock (or pre-funded common stock warrants) at a purchase price of \$3.21 per share of common stock (or pre-funded common stock warrants) to a certain institutional investor.
-Additionally, in a concurrent private placement, we issued to the investor unregistered warrants to purchase up to 1,947,040 shares of our common stock.
+For example, we have filed an omnibus shelf registration statement on Form S-3 that provides for aggregate offerings of up to \$50 million of the Company's securities subject to various limitations, including limited sales in any twelve-month period while we are subject to the "babyshelf' rules, On April 3, 2023, we completed the Registered Direct Offering under its shelf registration statement on Form S-3 for the purchase and sale of 1,557,632 shares of the Company's common stock (or pre-funded common stock warrants) at a purchase price of \$3.21 per share of common stock (or pre-funded common stock warrants) to a certain institutional investor.
+Additionally, in a concurrent private placement, we issued to the investor unregistered warrants to purchase up to 1,947,040 shares of its common stock.
 The aggregate gross proceeds from the March 2023 Offering were approximately \$5 million before deducting placement fees and other offering expenses.
 We also have filed a registration statement on Form S-1 to register the cash exercise of our outstanding warrants, with such cash exercise only expected to occur when the trading price of our common stock is in excess of the \$10.80 per share exercise price of our outstanding warrants.
 Our ability to obtain additional financing will be subject to a number of factors, including market conditions, fluctuations in interest rates, our operating performance and investor sentiment.
 If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development and/or commercialization of our product candidates, restrict or cease our operations or obtain funds by entering into agreements on unfavorable terms.
 Failure to obtain additional capital on acceptable terms, or at all, would result in a material and adverse impact on our operations.
-As a result, there is substantial doubt about our ability to operate as a going concern and we estimate that our current capital resources will be sufficient to fund our operating expenses and capital expenditure requirements through February 2024.
+As a result, there is substantial doubt about our ability to operate as a going concern.